termicoder/termicoder/README.md

 c/c++
 Python
 Java
+## NOTE TO SELF:

-# Basic things to keep in mind
+### Basic things to keep in mind
 ### This should be designed so that it can be later made availible as a package in pip etc.
 ### This should be able to be extended to other judges easily so modularity is a priority
+### The cli should be on similar grounds as git use commands, arguments and optional arguments judiciously

 # Current Ideas
 ## Setup